-The annual ascetic athletics are reaching their calendar dependent crescendo.
-January has successfully unpickled the country’s collective liver, lowered our blood pressure and cholesterol, and generally had us thinking about our consumption in a new, mindful way.
+The annual ascetic athletics have begun.
+We hope January will successfully unpickle the country’s collective liver, lower our blood pressure and cholesterol, and generally have us thinking about our consumption in a new, mindful way.
 That said, when midnight on the 31st chimes, pass me a bottle of whiskey, a massive steak and don’t mention abstinence again until next year, please.

 CHANGE THAT MEAT FREE RATIO

 One day in seven, and a rarely observed one even then.
 C’mon guys, we can do better than this, surely?
 Common knowledge dictates that eating meat nearly every day isn’t good for us or the environment.
 Others will counter; worldwide it supports millions of independent businesses, and the extent of the environmental impact of a high protein diet is still actually up for debate.
 Not forgetting, too, that meat and dairy are just so bloody delicious.

 How about a little compromise then?
 Because 14.3% off, 85.7% on, isn’t really a fair divvy up, let’s be honest.
 Instead, why not try to have three or four days a week of a plant-based diet, and three or four including meat, fish and dairy?
 Something needs to change in our eating habits, and a manageable, mindful, meat-free(ish) approach is the best place to start.